-S. William Pelletier, Provost Walter Paschal Reeves, Jr., Associate to the Provost Jidnes Benson Kenney, Associate to the Provost Sidney Edward Brown, Assistant to the Provost
+S. William Pelletier, Provost Walter Paschal Reeves, Jr., Associate to the Provost James Benson Kenney, Associate to the Provost Sidney Edward Brown, Assistant to the Provost and Director of Faculty Records Patricia Teet.
+Assistant to the Provost

 Vice President for Instruction